-DSI.04.19 Project Management Spring / 4 th semester 2 hours per week = 14 Lectures / 14 seminars ECTS credits: 5 This course deals with the system of protected areas created in Romania and EU and provides to students the opportunity to shape a broader vision on the problems raised by nature conservation, by learning the IUCN philosophy is this issue.
+DSI.04.05 Project Management ECTS credits: 5 Spring / 4 th semester 2 hours per week = 14 Lectures / 14 seminars

+This course deals with the system of protected areas created in Romania and EU and provides to students the opportunity to shape a broader vision on the problems raised by nature conservation, by learning the IUCN philosophy is this issue.
 The outcome for students is their capacity to produce management plans for protected areas.

-DSI.04.20 Research and documentation Spring / 4 th semester 10 weeks x 12 hours ECTS credits: 15 4 th semester: 120 hours During the last semester, the students will collect data needed for the dissertation proje ct.
-DSI.04.21 Elaboration of the dissertation research project Autumn / 4 th semester 4 weeks X 14 hours 4 th semester: 56 hours ECTS credits: 10
+DAP.04.06 Internship ECTS credits: 13 Spring / 4 th semester 10 weeks x 12 hours 4 th semester: 120 hours menoscinen vi Forestry Activities B.2.1.
+Description of courses MSc Management of Forestry Activities

+DSI.04.07 Elaboration of the dissertation research project ECTS credits: 10 Autumn / 4 th semester 4 weeks X 14 hours 4 th semester: 56 hours